He has room to talk.

-I spent a few days last summer at the Purpose Driven Conference at Saddleback Church.
+I spent a few days awhile back at the Purpose Driven Conference at Saddleback Church.
 Here is a slice of what I learned at the conference about how to lead a church that wins people to Jesus.

 Step One: Who are the people around you?